 "The happiest people don't have the best of everything but they make the best of everything they have."

-Did you know that most of us live our lives according to outdated (or even false!) happiness theories?
-It’s a new year and that means a new opportunity for you to make small choices that will help you make the best of everything you have and experience a big boost in your health and happiness!
-I’ve summarized some of the best predictors of happiness and tied each point to an in-depth article I’ve written on the subject so you can dive deeper into any one you choose.
+Did you know that most of us live our lives according to outdated (or even false) theories about happiness?
+It’s a new year, and that means a new opportunity for you to make the small choices that will help you make the best of everything you have—and experience a big boost in your health and happiness.
+Below I’ve summarized some of the best predictors of happiness, with links on each subject so you can dive deeper into any that you choose.

 Outdated Theory: Self-criticism and being hard on ourselves is a great way to get things done and be successful and strong.

-What the Research Really Says: Wrong!
-A number of studies now show that self-criticism weakness us while self-compassion provides us with the skills we need for resilience, happiness and productivity (see here).
+What the Research Really Says: Wrong—A number of studies now show that self-criticism weakens us while self-compassion provides us with the skills we need for resilience, happiness and productivity.
+(See here.)

 Outdated Theory: It’s good to be realistic, which means realizing that life sucks.